Unsounded: Plot

 Sette Frummagem, a Sharteshanian girl, is tasked by her father, the crime lord Nary-a-Care, to extort tribute from her cousin Stockyard, a black sheep of the family who has started his own business in the country of Cresce.
 Duane Adelier, an Aldish undead scrivener and skilled mage, is forced to accompany her as a bodyguard despite his hatred of Cresce.
+On their way to Cresce, the duo clashes with the Red Berry Boys, a group of criminals who disembowel kidnapped children and replace their organs with a supernatural material.
+This brings them in conflict with an elite Crescian peacekeeping squad headed by a Captain Emil Toma and Lieutenant Elka, who mistakenly believe Duane and Sette are in league with the Red Berry Boys.

+Upon arriving in Cresce, Sette discovers that Duane's shadow allows her to bodily enter the khert, where she sees a memory of the day Duane died.
+Duane was a prominent member of the Ssaelit clergy with two children, but he was assassinated by Crescian agitators, with his daughter Mikaila also dying in the melee.
+This causes Sette to realize Duane is a real person and not an artificial intelligence like she believed, leading to her treating him with more empathy.

-On their way to Cresce, the duo clashes with the Red Berry Boys, a group of criminals who disembowel kidnapped children and replace their organs with a supernatural material, and two members of the Crescian Peaceguard who mistakenly believe Duane and Sette are in league with the Red Berry Boys.
-Upon reaching Stockyard, he reveals Sette's father lied to her about the true nature of her mission, which involves using Duane and the Red Berry Boys to craft a superweapon that will upset the delicate balance of power between Cresce and Alderode.
-Sette and Duane team up with the Crescian Peaceguard and Mathis Quigley, a former employee of the Red Berry Boys, to uncover the truth behind the conspiracy and stop it before it unleashes terrible destruction upon Kasslyne.
+Upon reaching Stockyard, he reveals Sette's father lied to her about the true nature of her mission, which involves using Duane and the Red Berry Boys to craft a First Material superweapon that will upset the delicate balance of power between Cresce and Alderode.
+Though he imprisons Sette and Duane, the superweapon "detonates" prematurely underneath his headquarters, spawning an enormous monster composed of the bodies of the Red Berry Boys' victims.
+The superweapon is revealed to have been created by "Cutter", a misanthropic inak who seeks to use the weapon to destroy the memories recorded by the khert.
+With the help of the Crescian Peaceguard and Mathis Quigley, a former employee of the Red Berry Boys, Sette is able to defeat the monster by pushing it into the nearby river, but Stockyard and many of his employees are killed.